FbW-E01/uib-layout-flexseven/README.md

 ### 7 Boxes

-1. Refresh your Flexbox skills with this fun game [flexboxfroggy](http://flexboxfroggy.com)
+1. Refresh your Flexbox skills with this fun game [flexboxfroggy](http://flexboxfroggy.com) for what seems like a reasonable amount of time :).

 2. Create 7 Boxes with Flexbox & Mediaqueries.